Oblongmana/vscode-salesforce-doc-lookup/notes/aura_lwc_component_docs.md

 This allows us to build our breadcrumb for VSCode quick pick.

+Update: interestingly, the defTypes map in a slightly less obvious way in the UI, so implementation has a special mapping for how we display the defTypes, to match the UI ToC sidebar

+    component = 'Aura'
+    event = 'Events'
+    module = 'Lightning'
+    interface = 'Interfaces'

 In terms of URL building, we have the same base url as in [SalesforceReference.ts](SalesforceReference.ts)

     https://developer.salesforce.com/docs